soundpress/RulesOfNYC/docs/c07/index.rst

 *§ 4-17 Operation and Maintenance of Putrescible Solid Waste Transfer Stations.* ::

-(a) (1)  No putrescible solid waste transfer station shall be operated unless it has obtained a permit pursuant to § 4-14 of this subchapter, and is in compliance with the terms thereof, this section, and any other applicable law, rule or regulation.
+(a) (1)  No putrescible solid waste transfer station shall be operated unless it has obtained a permit pursuant to 16 RCNY § 4-14, and is in compliance with the terms thereof, this section, and any other applicable law, rule or regulation.

    (2) A putrescible solid waste transfer station shall be operated and maintained in a safe and sanitary manner so as to avoid any nuisance or condition hazardous to public health or safety.